CIT85/riow-pub/markdown-files/w1html.md

 ## Chapter - 1  (12:44 to 19:58)

-* Stop the video and code up the CSS as Dave demostrates.
+* Pause the video and code up the CSS as Dave demostrates.
 * Walk thru the W3C validation check and update the html along with Dave and make sure your html code validates before you continue, click for validator - https://validator.w3.org/#validate_by_upload

 ## Chapter - 2 (19:58 to 28:52)